While you're caring for your baby, who is looking after you?

 I’m so happy you have found this page and are seriously thinking about upping your postpartum game.

-My name is Steph, I’m a Postpartum Doula in Melbourne, and I am incredibly passionate about looking after women and birthing people after baby is born.
+My name is Steph, I’m a Postpartum Doula from Geelong, and I am incredibly passionate about looking after women and birthing people after baby is born.

 We spend so much time planning for birth (which is great) but what about a plan for postpartum?
 Once your baby is born, what does support look like to you?
 Do you have boundaries around your time and energy?
 Who is helping you feel less isolated?
 Less bored?
 Who is looking after you?
 Who is supporting your breastfeeding challenges?
 Who is running you a bath, talking you through your hormonal shift, feeding you nutritious snacks and making you feel like an absolute goddess?
 That's where I come in.